rustfoundation/foundation.rust-lang.org/news/member-spotlight-adacore.md

 ## Tell us about AdaCore.
 What do you do and who do you serve?

 [<u>AdaCore</u>](https://www.adacore.com/) supports software development needs for high-integrity embedded industries.
 In particular, we provide a development environment for various programming languages, Ada, C, C++, and now Rust.
-Tools that we make available to our customers include compilers, testing, source coverage, static analysis, and formal proof.&nbsp;
+Tools that we make available to our customers include compilers, testing, source coverage, static analysis, and formal proof.

 ## How is AdaCore using Rust?